TeresaWehmeier/kickstarter_analysis/README.md

 * 66% of all “play” crowd sourcing campaigns met the goal and none were canceled.

 ### Purpose
 A Kickstarter client requests a deeper analysis of campaign outcomes based on crowd source launch dates and funding goals.
-The client’s crowd sourcing interest area lies with the category of theaters and specifically with the sub-category of plays.
+The client’s crowd sourcing interest area is the category of theaters and specifically with the sub-category of plays.

 ## Analysis and Challenges
 Descriptive statistics were developed based on the data set to determine the validity of the data and to identify potential outliers and errors.
 General formatting was performed and subcategories were extracted to examine in more detail the “play” subcategory.